Vermicelli: “8 Amazing Facts About Vermicelli That Will Change How You Cook It”

 Here are pitfalls I see people often make (I’ve been guilty too) and how to dodge them:

-Q: What is the difference between wheat and rice types?
+Q: What is the difference between wheat vermicelli and rice vermicelli?

 Q: How long does it take to cook?